ecorradini/CoST-GFormer/README.md

 pip install -r requirements.txt
 ```

-The project relies only on `numpy`, `torch` and a few helper libraries used in
+The project relies on `numpy`, `torch`, `scipy` and a few helper libraries used
-the tests and GTFS loader.
+in the tests and GTFS loader.  `scipy` is required for the optional sparse
+eigen decomposition used when computing spectral node embeddings.

 ## Running the demo